 South Ogden has a handful of on-street bikeways.
 Unfortunately, the bike facilities are poorly connected, making it difficult to provide a safe and contiguous biking experience.
 The Wasatch Choice 2050 Vision was developed by Wasatch Front Regional Council (WFRC) and many partners, including South Ogden.
-The vision provides a blueprint to guide growth in the region in relation to how future transportation investments, development patterns, and economic opportunities can contribute to enhanced quality of life in the future.
+It guides future transportation investments, development patterns, and economic opportunities in order to promote an enhanced quality of life for the region.
 In South Ogden, the vision identifies a variety of on-street bike facilities, including a bike boulevard and on-street bike lanes.
 In order to better connect residents to community locations within South Ogden, the addition of additional bike boulevards on Monroe Street is a particularly important step toward meeting the regional vision, since Monroe Street has multiple four-way stops along its length and high-visibility crosswalks.